w3c/webextensions/proposals/sidepanel_events.md

 - State Preservation:
    - Objective: Save the state of the side panel to maintain continuity between sessions.
    - Example: An extension that allows users to take notes can save the current note when the side panel is closed and restore it when reopened, ensuring no data is lost.

-- Dynamic Content Updates:
-   - Objective: Update content dynamically based on the side panel's visibility.
-   - Example: An extension that shows notifications can refresh the list of notifications each time the side panel is opened, ensuring the user always sees the most recent updates.

-- Security and Privacy:
-   - Objective: Enhance security by clearing sensitive information when the side panel is closed.
-   - Example: An extension that handles sensitive data, such as passwords or personal information, can clear this data from the side panel when it is closed to prevent unauthorized access.

 - Custom Analytics:
    - Objective: Collect usage data to understand how users interact with the side panel.